Childhood Apraxia of Speech

 How is childhood apraxia of speech treated?

 There is no way to prevent childhood apraxia of speech.
-It is a neurological condition, tied to the brain’s development.
+It's a neurological condition tied to brain development.

 Outlook / Prognosis

-When should I call my doctor about childhood apraxia of speech?
+How do I take care of my child with childhood apraxia of speech?

-If you notice symptoms or signs of CAS in your child, contact your doctor for a referral to a speech-language pathologist.
+If you notice symptoms or signs of CAS in your child, or if your child is missing language development milestones, like saying their first words or naming common objects, contact your healthcare provider for a referral to a speech-language pathologist.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy